zanlaihu/conversation-robot/README.md

 # restful-dialogflow-chatbot

-It is the last Project at UNSW.
+It is AI NLP chatbot for book dentists and converses with customers.

 Using full stack web development combining with AI chatbot to assist customers to book examinations.